bixb922/umidiparser/README.md

 ### tempo

-Returns the tempo (0 to 2**32 microseconds per quarter beat) for a SET_TEMPO meta event.
+Returns the tempo in microseconds per quarter beat for a SET_TEMPO meta event.
-This module interprets the tempo event before returning it, so the following events returned will have their delta_us property calculated with the new tempo value.
+This module interprets the tempo event before returning it, so the following events returned will have their *delta_us* property calculated with the new tempo value.